Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 10. I want the program to be well spaced in managment.
 11. I want the program to be protected and require authorisation before it begins.
-12. I want users to be able to manipulate spreadsheet data.
+12. I want users to be able to manipulate spreadsheet.
 13. I want users to interact with the program hasslefree.
 14. I want users to receive error messages and the program to provide solutions.
-15. I want the program to loop to the start once users have finished.
+15. I want users to be able to return to the menu or start.

 ### Description